Margarete Buber-Neumann: Education and activism

 East German stamp of 1949 commemorating the murders of Karl Liebknecht and Rosa Luxemburg.

 In 1919, Buber-Neumann enrolled at Pestalozzi-Fröbel Haus in Berlin to learn to teach kindergarten.
 In 1921, she attended a memorial for Karl Liebknecht and Rosa Luxemburg.
 She sought to become a member of groups of kindred spirits to fight injustice.

 Also in 1921, she joined the Socialist Youth League of Germany.
 In 1926, she joined the Communist Party of Germany.
 Buber-Neumann developed an interest in literature and Expressionist paintings.

 Personal life

 In 1921 or 1922, Margarete Thüring married Rafael Buber, the communist son of the philosopher Martin Buber with whom she had two daughters: Barbara and Judith.
 She lived on Babelsberger Strasse, where she took in communists like the Dimitroff couple, who were evading police.

 Following her divorce in 1929, she lived in an unmarried union with Heinz Neumann, the Comintern representative to Germany.
 He criticized Stalin's German policy in the 1930s, which led to his arrest and execution in the Great Purge.
 She married Helmuth Faust after she went to live in Frankfurt am Main; they divorced.

 Her daughters lived with her and then with their paternal grandparents.
-Because they were part Jewish, they left Nazi-controlled Europe for Palestine.
+Because they were part Jewish, they left Nazi-controlled Europe for Israel.